-- Define the amount of actively farmed land in the region as of 2019;
+- Defines the amount of actively farmed land in the region as of 2019;

-- Provide a measure of change since the last inventory in 2009; and
+- Provides a measure of change since the last inventory in 2009; and

-- Inform an update of the 2012 Pemberton Valley Agricultural Plan.
+- Will inform a future update of the 2012 Pemberton Valley Agricultural Plan.

-- Enable examination of water management alternatives that consider future land use changes;
+- Enables examination of water management alternatives that consider future land use changes;

-- Define potential impacts of climate change and identify appropriate adaptation strategies;
+- Defines potential impacts of climate change and identify appropriate adaptation strategies;

-- Better plan for changing water demand pressures; and
+- Better plans for changing water demand pressures; and